 Weibo is a micro-blogging platform.
 The majority of KOLs are here, by the way.
 Content sharing starts on Weibo.

 This platform can boast an audience of up to 600 million people.
 It provides more tools for interactive content and for internal paid advertising as well.

 This is Chinese Instagram (the latter is banned, whatsoever).

-Little Red Book is not the best platform for heavy equipment, but it is a paradise for making regular promotional content in beauty-related industries, or fashion and accessories, some creative and unique curiosities, women-oriented products and services in general.
+Little Red Book is not the best platform for heavy equipment, but it is a paradise for making regular promotional content in beauty-related industries, fashion and accessories, some creative and unique curiosities, women-oriented products, and services in general.
 Yet, it is not confined to that.